 - 1/2 tsp almond extract

 Open a can of chickpeas, drain and strain the brine though a fine mesh sieve.

-Using a wire attachment, using a stand mixer, beat brine with cream of tartar until foamy.
+Using a wire attachment, using a stand mixer, beat with cream of tartar until foamy.
 Add all powdered sugar and beat on low speed until thick.
 Beat in extracts and white food coloring.
 Beat until thick.
 5-10 minutes